-If life is a bowl of cherries, than what is a freshly baked cherry crumb cake?
-Not to wax poetic but the cherry season is so short and when the cherries come in from British Columbia, I get excited and then get busy in the kitchen.
+If life is a bowl of cherries, then what is a freshly baked cherry crumb cake?
+Not to wax poetic, but the cherry season is so short and when the cherries come in from British Columbia, I get excited and get busy in the kitchen.
 I usually make some type of preserve with cherries but decided to make this cake after browsing a past issue of Baked from Scratch magazine.
 I eagerly look forward to every issue of this beautiful magazine – the pictures are stunning (Food porn at its best!) and I have found the recipes to be straightforward and to taste as good as they look.

 Also, after making layer cakes, a crumb cake feels so simple and uncomplicated, no need to stack the layers and decorate it, just go ahead and serve it and let the crumbs fall where they may.

 Cherry Crumb Cake

 Adapted from Baked from Scratch magazine